wso2-attic/ballerina-integrator/docs/content/src/references/faq.md

 ##### What are the resources available for me to learn Ballerina and Ballerina Integrator?

-In addition to this documentation, you can use the following resources.
+In addition to this documentation, you can use the following resources to learn Ballerina.

 * [Ballerina language documentation](https://v1-0.ballerina.io/learn/)
 * [Ballerina by example](https://v1-0.ballerina.io/learn/by-example/)